gandhark/WIndowsDesktopApp/Readme.md

-This is Windows based application, which will to basic DML operations on database from UI.
+- This is Windows based application, which will to basic DML operations on database from UI.<br>
-It fetch data and shows in tabular format
+- It fetch data and shows in tabular format <br>
-Provide option of search
+- Provide option of search <br>
-Provide option of editing  data and post submit push to DB.
+- Provide option of editing  data and post submit push to DB. <br>